supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-02.md

 # Lab 02: Building LLMs Orchestration Flows

 ### Estimated Time: 60 mins

+## Lab Objectives

+After completing this lab, you will be able to complete the following tasks:

+- Task 01: Create a standard classification flow
+- Task 02: Create a conversational RAG flow

 ## Task 01: Create a standard classification flow